magomimmo/modern-cljs/doc/tutorial-13.md

 ## Last step - Test the magic again

-We can now compile, run and test again the magic provided to CLJ and CLJS from the lein-cljsbuild `:crossovers` option and the shoreleave library.
+We can now compile, run and test again the magic provided to CLJ and CLJS by the lein-cljsbuild `:crossovers` option and the shoreleave library.

 ```bash